|

-Madeira holds a somewhat special place in my heart.
-My dad has lived most of his adult life in England but Madeira is where he was born, raised and where his parents and lots of family still live today.
+The Portuguese island holds a special place in my heart as my dad is from the island, so lots of family still live there today.
 As a result, we have spent a lot of family holidays there over the years and there’s something wonderful about visiting a country that’s foreign but also familiar.

-As well as spending time with family, we’ve ticked off a lot of the classic tourist spots in Madeira over the years so today, I thought I’d use my half-insider knowledge to direct you to a few cool spots that you don’t want to miss during your holiday to Madeira.
+As well as spending time with family, we’ve ticked off a lot of the classic tourist spots too so I’m using my half-insider knowledge to direct you to some amazing things to do in Madeira that you don’t want to miss!

 Top 10 things to do in Madeira